arild-jacobsen/HamarGGJ2016/README.md

 <div align = center>

-# RE Convery
+# RE Covery
 ### Originally made for a Global Gamejam 2016 event in Hamar<br>
 A point-and-click game about fighting depression.<br>
 <sub>A lot of the art in the game was still placeholders at the end of the gamejam.
-This was simply a POC</sub>
+This was simply a POC</sub><br>
+<sub>Put together by a team of people over two days.</sub>

 <p align="center">
     <kbd>